daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 If instead you see `Python 2.7.X` you installed the wrong version.
 Follow [these instructions](https://docs.anaconda.com/anaconda/install/uninstall) to delete this installation and try the installation again, selecting **Python 3.7**.

-To see if Jupyter was successfully installed in the Anaconda Python distribution, restart Terminal and type the following:
+To see if Jupyter was successfully installed in the Anaconda Python distribution, **quit and restart Terminal** and type the following:

 ```
 jupyter lab